-- 3.3.2 On 25 October 2021 it was reported that the Taliban had launched a 'foodfor-work scheme', offering wheat in exchange for labour, reported Euronews, which added that the scheme '... will be rolled out around the country's major towns and cities and will employ 40,000 men in the capital alone... targeting those who are currently unemployed and most at risk of starvation during the harsh winter to come.'31 - 3.3.3 In January 2022, the BFA Staatendokumentation (Austrian Federal Office for Immigration and Asylum, COI unit) published the findings of a survey looking at socio-economic indicators in three different urban locations, Kabul, Herat and Mazar-e Sharif.
+- 3.3.2 On 25 October 2021 it was reported that the Taliban had launched a 'food-for-work scheme', offering wheat in exchange for labour, reported Euronews, which added that the scheme '... will be rolled out around the country's major towns and cities and will employ 40,000 men in the capital alone... targeting those who are currently unemployed and most at risk of starvation during the harsh winter to come.'33 - 3.3.3 Reporting on the food for work programme on 12 January 2022, BBC News said that agriculture officials have stated that wheat, which was mostly donated by India to the previous US-backed Afghan government, is being used by the Taliban to pay around 40,000 workers 10kg of wheat a day.
+BBC News cited a statement from the Taliban that the programme, which had mostly been used to pay labourers in the capital Kabul, will be expanded around the country34. - 3.3.4 In January 2022, the BFA Staatendokumentation (Austrian Federal Office for Immigration and Asylum, COI unit) published the findings of a survey looking at socio-economic indicators in three different urban locations, Kabul, Herat and Mazar-e Sharif.
 The findings are based on a survey of 300 men and women across these locations in early November 2021.
 The survey found, 'In terms of the employment status of respondents, 175 respondents (58.3%) were unemployed, 6.3% of the respondents lost their job since the Taliban takeover of the country, and only 23% reported having been continuously employed, among whom 10.3% reported they only worked occasionally.
-Only 1% reported as being newly employed after the former government collapsed.'32 - The UNDP reported in November 2021 that '... previous and current ordinary 3.3.4 government employees as well as thousands of soldiers, police and security personnel reportedly are not being paid their salaries.
-For those still at work, wages have declined by between 8 percent and 10 percent.'33 The UNDP estimated, 'Per capita income may decline by nearly one-third, from just over US\$500 [GBP £369] in 2020 to about US\$350 [GBP £258] by 2022, if the resident population increases as in the recent past (2.5 percent annually)...
-Male unemployment may almost double from 15.2 percent in 2019 to 29 percent by 2022.'36 - 3.3.5 The same source noted that:
+Only